vsoch/freegenes-python/docs/_docs/getting-started/python-client.md

 ### Base

-By default, FreeGenes will be looked for at https://freegenes.org.
-For local development, you might want to change this to `http://127.0.0.1`, or for the development server, `https://freegenes.dev`.
+By default, since we only have a development server running, FreeGenes will be looked for at `https://freegenes.dev`.
+When production is deployed, we might change this to `https://freegenes.org`, and then you would need to optionally specify the development server.
+For local development, you might want to change this to `http://127.0.0.1`.
 You can do that easily by exporting `FREEGENES_BASE`:

 ```bash
 export FREEGENES_BASE=http://127.0.0.1